bitmovin/bitmovin-player-react-native/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/PlayerReactNativeBridgeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > player-react-native-bridge`.
+To edit the Swift/Objective-C files, open `example/ios/BitmovinPlayerReactNativeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > RNBitmovinPlayer`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `playerreactnativebridge` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `bitmovin-player-react-native` under `Android`.

 ### Commit message convention